rubyfu/RubyFu/faqs/README.md

 We respect all beginners and newcomers from all levels and all programming languages; But, this book helps certain type of people (hackers) to find a common challenged code in their journey.
 So with our love, we add good references to help you to start and we can't wait to see you writing to this book.

 ###### Q \ If I can add valuable contents to beginners section, shall I?
 In this stage we're really focus on the core, whoever if you have really **valuable and complete** contents to add, we may add a complete chapter for beginners in this book and we'll appreciate that too.
-Till that moment, you can do a spelling, grammer, etc review.
+Till that moment, you can do a spelling, grammar, etc review.

 ###### Q \ Do you add contributors name even it was small contribution?
 Yes, in a make sense mount of course ;)